 However, the better strategy is to increase desire, while simultaneously decreasing the effort that the customer has to take to achieve that desire.
 In other words, make the journey as easy as you possibly can for the customer.
 Remove as many obstacles in their way as you can, so that they’ll experience zero stress while making a buying decision.

-The best strategy to create strong desire in your content and your product is to highlight the strongest benefit.
+The best strategy, to create strong desire in your content and your product, is to highlight the strongest benefit.
 Start with it.
-A “strong” benefit is that which outweighs all other benefits.
-Most copywriters prefer to list 5 to 7 benefits, while others prefer to do 10.
+A “strong” benefit is the one that outweighs all other benefits.
+Many copywriters prefer to list 5 to 7 benefits, while others prefer to do 10.

 List the benefits with the strongest captivating power first.
 Lewis Howes uses the same strategy on his pop-up copy:

-I use bullet points a lot in my posts on Quicksprout, because they’re scannable, interest-building, and easy to digest.
-I’ll sometimes combine numbering and bullet points to show hierarchy or order of importance:
+I use bullet points in a lot in my posts on Quicksprout, because they’re scannable, interest-building and easy to digest.
+I’ll sometimes combine numbering and bullet points, to show hierarchy or order of importance:

-Depending on your content, the kind of call-to-action that you’ll use can vary.
-For example, if you publish an in-depth, high-quality article, at the end, you might ask your readers to leave a comment and share the post.
+Depending on your content, the kind of call-to-action that you’ll use will vary.
+For example, if you publish an in-depth, high-quality article, then you might ask your readers to leave a comment and share the post.

-But to get a higher conversion rate, simply ask readers/customers to do exactly what you want.
+But, to get a higher conversion rate, simply ask readers/customers to do exactly what you want them to do.
 If you want them to write a comment, just ask them to leave a comment – a specific prompt question can help:

-Remember that each of your blog posts can serve as an entry point for your site, or even a landing page in its own right.
-So treat each page and post with care to ensure that every element that makes for a perfect landing page is present.
+Remember that each of your blog posts can serve as an entry point for your site or even a landing page, in its own right.
+Treat each page and post with care, to ensure that every element that makes for a perfect landing page is present.

-The rewards of creativity cut across search, social, and offline strategies and tactics.
-A recent statistic shared by Seeking Alpha showed that more than a billion searches are conducted each month on Facebook, and these searches are mostly for information.
+The rewards of creativity cut across search, social and offline strategies and tactics.
+A recent statistic shared by Seeking Alpha showed that more than a billion searches are conducted, each month, on Facebook and that these searches are mostly for information.

-So how exactly can you unlock your creativity and become the kind of great writer you need to be?
+So, how exactly can you unlock your creativity and become the kind of great writer that you need to be?
 I can’t explain it any better than Born To Write did:

 Strategy #5: Improve Click-Through Rates

-Your customer is pressured to click tons of ads thrown at them on a daily basis.
+Your customer is pressured to click tons of ads that are thrown at them on a daily basis.
 The average person is served over 1,500 banner ads per month.
-But when it comes to search click-through rate, Advanced Web Ranking data showed that 71.33% of searches resulted in a page 1 Google search click.
+But, when it comes to search click-through rate, Advanced Web Ranking data showed that 71.33% of searches resulted in a page 1 Google search click.

 If you want to succeed at content marketing and stay ahead of your competitors, you’ve got to continually improve your knowledge and skills, especially in the area of testing.